-Freddie McGregor was born on June 27, 1956 in Clarendon, Jamaica.
+Freddie McGregor Singer and Producer - Freddie McGregor was born on June 27, 1956 in Clarendon, Jamaica.
 He consider to be one reggae music most durable and soulful singer.

 record for the Studio One label.
 McGregor worked with producer Niney the Observer during the late 1970s and early 1980s.

 Chant, Rastaman Chant and Walls of Jericho.
 This album marked a major milestone in his stellar career and in 1981 his tune Big Ship became one of reggae's biggest hits, earning him a permanent place in reggae music history.

 In 1989, Freddie launched his own record label, Big Ship, featuring Jamaica Classics Volume One as the first major release.
 Part of this compilation included popular tunes like Little Roy's Prophecy and Derrick Harriot's The Loser.

 Big Ship is the largest and most recognized reggae label in Japan